Zettlr/zettlr-docs/docs/en/advanced/custom-css.md

 # Custom CSS

+!!! warning

-> Custom CSS is a feature for advanced users.
+    Custom CSS is a feature for advanced users.
 There is no official support for customizations, and you perform any customizations at your own risk.
 In case something goes wrong, you can simply remove the `custom.css` from the Zettlr data directory to reset the custom CSS again.

 It is possible to use custom CSS ([Cascading Style Sheets](https://en.wikipedia.org/wiki/Cascading_Style_Sheets)) to modify the complete appearance of the app.
 You can find the Custom CSS editor in the [assets manager](./assets-manager.md).

+!!! warning

+    The examples in this document haven't been updated in some time, so they may not work out of the box.

 If you are unfamiliar with CSS, but don't want to simply copy & paste the guides on this page, you may choose to follow a short [tutorial on CSS](https://developer.mozilla.org/en-US/docs/Learn/CSS/Introduction_to_CSS).
 There are many on the internet, so a quick Google search can also provide you with video tutorials, if you prefer those.